|

 Dean Village

 Wander along the Water of Leith Walkway and spot kingfisher, heron, otters and more among the wildlife who make this lovely place their home.
-The walkway passes many areas of interest, including Colinton Village (home to Scotland’s largest historic mural in an old railway tunnel), Craiglockhart Dell, the Union Canal, Saughton Park, Scottish Gas Murrayfield Stadium (home of the Scotland Rugby team), the Scottish National Gallery of Modern Art, Dean Village, Stockbridge, Royal Botanic Garden Edinburgh and Leith.
+The walkway passes many areas of interest, including Colinton Village (home to Scotland’s largest historic mural in an old railway tunnel), Craiglockhart Dell, the Union Canal, Saughton Park, Scottish Gas Murrayfield Stadium (home of the Scotland Rugby team), the National Galleries Scotland: Modern, Dean Village, Stockbridge, Royal Botanic Garden Edinburgh and Leith.
 An audio commentary to accompany your walk is available online from the Water of Leith Conservation Trust.

 7. Princes Street Gardens